ericcolvinmorgan/ericcolvinmorgan.github.io/docs/resume.markdown

 June 2013 – August 2019
   -  Managed and worked on-site with two offshore Agile teams supporting development efforts of International Tax Services ("ITS").
 Worked closely with firm DevOps teams to complete Azure deployments.
   -  Led the development of a US tax reform web portal to process client eFile (i.e., XML) data to produce comparison visualizations in support of client tax reform discussions. **(C# REST API, D3, JavaScript, React, SQL, Redis Cache)**
   -  Lead developer of the Earnings and Profits portal utilized across numerous engagements, including a $130B transaction undertaken by a Fortune 100 global telecommunications company. **(C# REST API, JavaScript, Angular2, SQL, Power BI, MongoDB, Azure AD, Azure Service Bus, Azure App Service)**
+  - Automated the mapping of client accounts to a standard chart of accounts using Naive Bayes classification significantly reducing the amount of manual effort by engagement team members. **(Python, Scikit)**

 ##### VARIOUS PROJECTS
 [Calculation Engine](/projects/2021/05/09/calculationengine.html) – C# based service parses and extracts a calculation tree from an Excel file, and a C++ service (hosted as a custom runtime in an AWS layer) rebuilds the calculation from the tree and calculates against user provided CSV data inputs. **(C++, CMake, C#, AWS Lambda)**